berensp/berensp.github.io/_posts/2025-02-22-safetyism.md

 ## How do we right the ship?

-It has to happen at multiple levels, but subsidiarity demands it begins with me and my family:
+It has to happen at multiple levels, but subsidiarity demands it begins with me and my household:

 ### Local
-- Seek out high-quality information and news media as a means of quantifying risks.
+- Seek out high-quality information and news media as a means of quantifying risks (distinguishing from hype).
 - Adopt Nassim Taleb's Anti-Fragile (Stoic?) framework: do hard things (advertisities make you grow), go through life as a "flâneur", and develop an anti-education.
 - Employ parenting strategies that foster resilience (e.g., my own take on a Hunger Games of sorts?).